microsoft/aitour-github-advanced-security-workflow/session-delivery-resources/deployment/README.md

   ![repo](https://github.com/user-attachments/assets/4034c800-b5b3-4d7f-bbd7-13de8282f672)

 - Wait for the import to finish.
 This is the repository to use going into the session demos.
-Please navigate to
+Please navigate the session details [here](https://github.com/microsoft/aitour-github-advanced-security-workflow/tree/main/session-delivery-resources#readme).